Long term subscription

 - Approach a Valenbisi terminal, keeping your subscription number at hand (you will have been sent this upon signing up).

-- On the home page, you need to click on “Use valenbisi service” (utilizar el servicio valenbisi, in Spanish).
+- Click on “Use valenbisi service” (utilizar el servicio valenbisi).

 - Insert your subscription number.